Dark Spots After a Flare: Understanding and Treating Post-Inflammatory Pigmentation

 Key takeaways

-• Dark spots left behind after a flare are caused by inflammation — which means the most important first step is treating the underlying condition while treating the dark spots, at the same time
+• Dark spots left behind after a flare are caused by inflammation.
+The most important first step is treating the underlying condition while treating the dark spots at the same time.

 • Gentle and consistent always wins.
-Aggressive treatments can actually trigger more inflammation and make pigmentation worse, so a steady, patient approach works best
+Aggressive treatments can trigger more inflammation and make pigmentation worse.
+A steady, patient approach works best.

-If you’ve noticed dark patches or discoloration after a flare, you’re not alone.
-Post-inflammatory pigmentation (PIH) is one of the most common concerns for people with eczema or psoriasis.
+If you have noticed dark patches or discoloration after a flare, you are not alone.
+Post-inflammatory pigmentation, or PIH, is one of the most common concerns for people with eczema or psoriasis.
 It happens when inflammation causes your skin to overproduce pigment as part of its healing response.

 In lighter skin tones, this often shows up as pink or red spots.
 In darker skin tones, it typically appears as brown or deeper patches.
-It’s your skin’s way of healing — and with the right approach, it can improve significantly over time.
+It is your skin's way of healing.
+With the right approach, it improves significantly over time.

 Why Treating the Trigger Comes First

-PIH is a secondary response to inflammation — which means new spots will keep forming as long as the underlying condition is active.
+PIH is a secondary response to inflammation.
+New spots keep forming as long as the underlying condition is active.
 Getting your eczema or psoriasis under control is just as important as the treatments targeting the pigmentation itself.

-Your Zest care team will work with you on both at the same time, building a plan that addresses the root cause and the visible effects together.
+Your Zest care team works with you on both at the same time, building a plan that addresses the root cause and the visible effects together.

 Treatment Options Your Care Team May Recommend